The Fair Hearing Process

 If this happens to you, and it is causing you hardship, you can ask the DSS office to keep less of your monthly benefits.
 Please note that the DSS office cannot recoup less than five percent (5%) of monthly benefits related to an overpayment.

-If you have an overpayment and you are no longer receive monthly public assistance benefits, the DSS office may send you a bill for the overpaid benefits.
+If you have an overpayment and you are no longer eligible to receive monthly public assistance benefits, the DSS office may send you a bill for the overpaid benefits.
 If you do not respond to the bill, the DSS office could seek a money judgment against you.

 How do I Request a Fair Hearing?